MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 ![Configure CSP directives](media/csp-directives.png "Configure CSP directives")

-Leaving the default directive toggled on uses the default value specified above.
+Leaving the default directive toggled on uses the default value specified in the table above.
 Turning off the toggle allows admins to specify custom values for the directive.
 The example below sets custom values for `frame-ancestors`.
 The directive would be set to `frame-ancestors: https://www.foo.com https://www.bar.com` in this example, meaning the app could be hosted in `https://www.foo.com` and `https://www.bar.com`, but not in other origins.
 Use the Add button to add entries to the list and the delete icon to remove them.

 ![Setting custom CSP directives](media/csp-default-directive.png "Setting custom CSP directives")

 **Important considerations:**
 - Turning off the default directive doesn't send the default value as part of the response.
 For example, using custom `frame-ancestors` wouldn't send `'self'` as part of the directive.
 Admins would need to manually add `'self'` to the list.
-- Turning off the default directive and saving with an empty list *turns off the directive completely* and doesn't send it as part of the response.
+- Turning off the default directive and saving with an empty list *turns off the directive completely* and doesn't send it as part of the CSP response header.

 ## Examples